jfrog/jfrog-idea-plugin/CONTRIBUTING.md

     ```

 2. In order to run the integration tests:
     - Make sure you have JFrog platform Instance with JAS enabled.
     - If you are using JFrog CLI, just make sure the current configured server is the one you want to use.
-    Alternatively, Set the JFROG_IDE_PLATFORM_URL, JFROG_IDE_ACCESS_TOKEN environment variables with your JFrog platform URL, and access token.
+      Alternatively, you can set JFROG_IDE_PLATFORM_URL and JFROG_IDE_ACCESS_TOKEN environment variables with your JFrog
+      Platform URL and access token, respectively.
+    - Set the JFROG_IDE_TEST_EXTERNAL_RESOURCES_REPO environment variable to the name of a remote repository in your
+      Artifactory instance that proxies https://releases.jfrog.io/.

    Run the following command:

      ```bash
      ./gradlew integrationTests